 For organisations such as food wholesalers or fitness coaches, COVID may have broken their traditional route to market.
 Again, technology can provide a workaround by connecting businesses directly with consumers in a way they may not have done before.

 A number of food wholesalers have been quick to rework their offerings into consumer-friendly packages, adding e-commerce operations to their websites and re-optimising their SEO for consumer, rather than B2B traffic.
+Public services and authorities have had to shift online quickly too, often bringing digitisation plans forwards by many months or years.

 On the other hand, social media has provided a simple way for fitness instructors to reach their audience directly at home.
 Taking payment can be tricky over Zoom or Instagram TV, however.
 Some have taken a relaxed approach, turning to voluntary donation platforms such as Patreon, while others have quickly spun up personal websites with e-commerce integrations.
 Of the two, I suspect the latter will be proven the more sustainable approach.
 Keeping customers in the habit of paying for your product during lockdown is more likely to keep your brand strong and well-positioned for the post-COVID reopening.